Kakadu National Park: Insects

 Kakadu supports more than 10,000 species of insect.
-Among the insect groups are grasshoppers, beetles, flies, termites, butterflies and moths, bees, wasps, ants, dragonflies and damselflies, caddis flies, non-biting midges and mayflies.
+Among the insect groups are grasshoppers, beetles, flies, termites, butterflies and moths, bees, wasps, ants, dragonflies and damselflies, caddisflies, non-biting midges and mayflies.
 The great variety of insects is a result of the varied habitats and relatively high temperatures throughout the year.

 Perhaps the most striking insect-created features in the park are the termite mounds.
 The mounds in the southern part of the park are particularly large and impressive.
-Leichhardt's grasshopper, in colours of orange, blue and black, is perhaps the most spectacular insect found in Kakadu.
+Leichhardt's grasshopper, in colours of orange-red, blue and black, is perhaps the most spectacular insect found in Kakadu.
 It is also found on the Arnhem Land plateau and in Gregory National Park.

 Environmental problems and threats

 Kakadu has seen several invasive species that threaten the native habitat, particularly in recent decades.
 Introduced fauna including the water buffalo, wild pig and more recently, the cane toad have damaged habitat.
 Invasive weeds include Mimosa pigra, which covers 800 km2 of the Top End, including vast areas of Kakadu, invasive para grass (Urochloa mutica) displaces the native food of much of Kakadu's birdlife.
 Salvinia molesta has infested the Magela floodplain.
-Brumbies also inhabit areas of the National Park, including Yellow Water.
-The controversial Ranger Uranium mine, one of the world's most productive Uranium mines, is surrounded by the park, and presents a significant management challenge both now and into the future, with the question of how to safely contain low-level radioactive wastewater.
-The escape of contaminated wastewater into the Park's wetlands, which may become more likely under Climate-change induced rainfall events, would have a devastating impact on the Park's biodiversity.
+Brumbies also inhabit areas of the National Park, including Yellow Water (Ngurrungurrudjba).
+The controversial Ranger Uranium mine, one of the world's most productive uranium mines, is surrounded by the park, and presents a significant management challenge both now and into the future, with the question of how to safely contain low-level radioactive wastewater.
+The escape of contaminated wastewater into the Park's wetlands, which may become more likely under climate change–induced rainfall events, would have a devastating impact on the Park's biodiversity.